-Floodplains - Floodplains consist of land likely to be covered by floodwater during the regional (100-year) flood.
+Floodplains - Areas within the 100-year floodplain are located adjacent to the two creeks.
+The floodplain adjacent to Fenwood Creek widens just south of the intersection of CTH N and M. Floodplains consist of land likely to be covered by floodwater during the regional (100-year) flood.
 Floodplain areas are based on information compiled by the Federal Emergency Management Agency (FEMA) on Flood Insurance Rate Maps (FIRM).
 The floodplain includes the floodway and the flood fringe.
-Floodplain typically follows Black Creek and several of its tributaries.
-Figure 3-1 shows floodplains in the Town of Bern.